louis-jordaan/customer-statement-repository/README.md

   - REST API running on web container secured with JWT
   - Console application

 Maven wrapper is included in the repository.
-To compile the source, execute the following commands...
+To compile the source, execute the following commands in the root of the repository...

+**Windows:**
-**Windows:** mvnw clean install
+mvnw clean install

+**Linux:**
-**Linux:** ./mvnw clean install
+./mvnw clean install

 ## REST API / Web application